Ngz91/dotfiles/README.md

 ```
 curl -fsSL https://raw.githubusercontent.com/spicetify/spicetify-cli/master/install.sh | sh
 ```

+The run this command `spicetify`.
+This will create a config-xpui.ini file where you'll configure Spicetify.

-Navigate to the Spicetify folder in your .config folder and open config-zpui.ini.
+Navigate to the Spicetify folder in your .config folder and open config-xpui.ini.
 Here you will modify spotify_path and prefs_path.
 Their [official guide](https://spicetify.app/docs/advanced-usage/installation/) tells you how to find both paths but in my case they look like this:
 ```
 spotify_path  = /home/ngz91/.local/share/spotify-launcher/install/usr/share/spotify/
 prefs_path    = /home/ngz91/.config/spotify/prefs